 Quantum Founders Are Losing Raises to Worse Science

 Quantum computing startups with weaker technology are consistently closing pre-seed and seed rounds ahead of scientifically superior competitors.
 The reason is simple: they look like companies, and looking like a company is a learnable skill.
-The gap is not scientific; it is commercial legibility.
+The gap isn't scientific; it's commercial legibility.
 Deep tech founders who build a Brand System raise capital.
-Those who do not lose to founders with inferior IP.
+Those who don't lose to founders with inferior IP.

 Better Science.
 Smaller Round.